michaeldiazh/thoughtly-ticket-booking/README.md

 #### Notes & Acknowledgements

-- **Normalization**: The schema follows Third Normal Form (3NF) / Boyce-Codd Normal Form (BCNF) to ensure data integrity and eliminate redundancy.
+- **Normalization**: The schema follows Third Normal Form (3NF) to ensure data integrity and eliminate redundancy.
 - **Historical Data Preservation**: The `user_ticket.unit_price` field stores the price at the time of purchase, preserving historical pricing even if ticket prices change.
 - **Event-Specific Pricing**: The `ticket.price` field allows for event-specific pricing that may differ from the `price_tier.default_price`, enabling flexible pricing strategies.
 - **Concurrency Control**: Using atomic updates on the `ticket` table prevents two users from accessing the same ticket type simultaneously.
 The following SQL query locks the ticket row such that two users cannot update the same ticket type: